Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Abstract

 \section{Abstract}

-Cluster-robust inference is widely used in modern empirical work in economics and many other disciplines.
-When data are clustered, the key unit of observation is the cluster.
-We propose measures of ``high-leverage'' clusters and ``influential'' clusters for linear regression models.
-The measures of leverage and partial leverage, and functions of them, can be used as diagnostic tools to identify datasets and regression designs in which cluster-robust inference is likely to be challenging.
+We introduce a new \texttt{Stata} package called \texttt{summclust} that summarizes the cluster structure of the dataset for linear regression models with clustered disturbances.
+The key unit of observation for such a model is the cluster.
+We therefore propose cluster-level measures of leverage, partial leverage, and influence and show how to compute them quickly in most cases.
+The measures of leverage and partial leverage can be used as diagnostic tools to identify datasets and regression designs in which cluster-robust inference is likely to be challenging.
 The measures of influence can provide valuable information about how the results depend on the data in the various clusters.
-We also show how to calculate two jackknife variance matrix estimators, CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$, as a byproduct of our other computations.
-All these quantities, including the jackknife variance estimators, are computed in a new Stata package called \texttt{summclust} that summarizes the cluster structure of a dataset.
+We also show how to calculate two jackknife variance matrix estimators efficiently as a byproduct of our other computations.
+These estimators, which are already available in \texttt{Stata}, are generally more conservative than conventional variance matrix estimators.
+The \texttt{summclust} package computes all the quantities that we discuss.

-12pt
+2pt